Advice for Night Time Potty Training

 Attitude is Everything

-Just as with daytime potty training, parents need to keep a positive attitude about night time wetting.
+Just as with daytime toilet training, parents need to keep a positive attitude about night time wetting.

 "Always be very positive," says Dr. Bauza.
 Yelling at, or punishing, the child for wetting the bed will only cause setbacks.